-Foundation Design Criteria: Following the site preparation procedures previously described, the foundations for the proposed additions may consist of conventional shallow foundations which derive their support from the undisturbed natural sandy/silty soils, or clean stone placed to protect the exposed foundation subgrades.
-The foundations may be designed to impose maximum allowable net bearing pressures of up to 3,000 pounds per square foot.
+Foundation Design Criteria: Following the site preparation procedures previously described, foundations for the proposed addition may consist of conventional shallow foundations which derive their support from the schist bedrock anticipated to be present at the foundation subgrade levels.
+Foundations on the schist bedrock may be designed for allowable bearing pressures of 8,000 psf.